Can You Make It Without ADHD Medication?

 ADHD medication can help immensely when used properly, but some patients prefer to try alternative treatments or avoid medications for another reason.
 Use these guidelines to determine if it’s the right path for you.

 No question about it: ADHD medication really helps relieve the symptoms of attention deficit hyperactivity disorder (ADHD).

 That’s because medicines help reverse a deficiency in the brain’s neurotransmitter system, a deficiency that’s at the root of the disorder.

 But many people, for many reasons, can’t take medication or prefer not to.
-While medication is safe for most, pregnant women should not take stimulants.
-Those who want to pack on some weight often want to lay off for awhile.
+While medication is safe for most, expectant mothers should not take stimulants.
+Those who want to pack on some pounds often want to lay off for awhile.
 Still others complain they don’t like the side effects of ADHD medication.

 Here’s the process for deciding if ADHD treatment without drugs is possible for you, designed for those who take a short-acting stimulant medication such as Ritalin.